McSCert/Flatten-Subsystem/README.md

 the many elements contained in a subsystem.

-*Note: This functionality has been since included in Matlab/Simulink 2014a as the \Expand Subsystem" operation.
+*Note: This functionality has been since included in Matlab/Simulink 2014a as the "Expand Subsystem" operation.
 This tool is still beneficial for earlier versions of Matlab/Simulink, as well as handling more types of subsystems*

 ## User Guide